Updated May 2020 (First published January 2017)

 - Want to run a workshop?
 Let them know the call to action has a deadline.

-Are you making any of these common website mistakes that could be losing you business?
+Are you making any of these common website mistakes?
 When was the last time you checked your website navigation or how mobile-friendly your site is?
 Is your website one of your main marketing tools?
 I’d love to hear your thoughts and experiences in the Comments section below.